-If you've got a day trip to Marlborough planned, we’ve got you covered with our 12-hour guide.
+If you’re thinking about taking a day trip through Marlborough but don’t know where to start, we’ve got you covered with our 12-hour itinerary.
 From eating and drinking to shopping and exploring, our guide will make sure you get the best out of your trip.

 62 High Street, Blenheim

 The most important meal of the day starts at Herb + Olive, a wholefoods café serving up coffee, kombucha and local seasonal food.
 These guys have a menu full of delicious dishes, with plenty of vegetarian and vegan options, to be enjoyed in a cosy, rustic atmosphere.
 They’re involved with the initiative UYO (use your own) which encourages customers to bring their own vessels to enjoy their coffee and food from.
 The health of the planet, as well as your own, doesn't go unnoticed here.

 After breakfast head north and do the Black Jack Track walk, which takes you from Pukatea Whites Bay to the edge of a bluff where you'll be greeted with incredible views of Port Underwood, Cook Strait and Cape Campbell.
 While you’re making your way there or back you might also stumble upon the original cable station that was first used back in 1866, adding a great little dose of history to your nature intake.

 It’s always a good idea to check DOC’s website for the latest track information, alerts and updates.

 19 Conders Bend Road, Renwick